-The upstream option is awesome in the winter, but I prefer the loop in the summer.
+The upstream option is awesome in the winter, but we prefer the loop in the summer.
 It is best with snowshoes or ice traction devices at a minimum (we rent both if you don’t have your own).
-I challenge you to find treasures along your journey.
+We challenge you to find treasures along your journey.
 Can you find the calcium-enriched springs coming out of the mossy slopes?
 Or do you see any swallow nests in the rocky overhang or in a rocky hideout?
 What about a special ice feature that appears right from the rock?
 Or an upside-down icicle?
 As you feel the magnificence of this canyon, you may forget that you are a brief distance from Coleman.

 Duration: 1.5 – 2.5 hours